gimlet-io/gimlet-documentation/src/pages/blog/announcing-the-gimlet-saas-early-access.md

 tldr: nothing bad.

 The SaaS and open-source versions are going to match one-to-one as we are going to run the upstream open-source Gimlet in the SaaS version.
-But the SaaS version is going to see some limitation in the number of deployed services.
+But the SaaS version is going to see some limitation in how many services you can deploy.

 If you continue to self-host Gimlet, you get all Gimlet features without any limitation.

 ## Onwards

+If you like what you see, go and evaluate Gimlet.
+It is just a few clicks.

 [Sign up now!](https://forms.reform.app/p5JfBA/early-access/nbZ6Go)